 Nepal Trekking is more than just walking on hills; it’s a celebrated adventure.
-From the iconic Himalayas, the beacon drawing attention of adventurers since ages, to the formidable high passes, you shall have ultimate adventure in this nation.
-Experience the thrills of traversing along steep ascend and descent on the trails, feel the Goosebumps on reaching the base of tallest Everest and get immersed in the awe-inspiring landscapes during Nepal trekking.
-Come for high altitude and snowy passes, humid jungles, alpine vegetations, unique flora and fauna, rare species, world famous gorges, glittering lakes and panoramic views of sky-piercing Himalayas.
-Nepal trekking is always an alluring and enticing experience for explorers.
+From the iconic Himalayas, the beacon drawing the attention of adventurers for ages, to the formidable high passes, you shall have an ultimate adventure in this nation.
+Experience the thrills of traversing along steep ascend and descent on the trails, feel the Goosebumps on reaching the base of the tallest Everest, and get immersed in the awe-inspiring landscapes during Nepal trekking.
+Come for high altitude and snowy passes, humid jungles, alpine vegetation, unique flora and fauna, rare species, world-famous gorges, glittering lakes, and panoramic views of sky-piercing Himalayas.
+Nepal trekking is always an engaging and enticing experience for explorers.

 Nepal trekking can be done in all seasons.
 You shall have treks for every season in Nepal.
-However, trekkers prefer months of March to June and September to December for trekking in Nepal.
+However, trekkers prefer the months of March to June and September to December for trekking in Nepal.
 Trekkers have other options in other seasons as well.
-Each season has its own pros and cons.
-Autumn (September to December) has clear skies and amazing weather but rush of trekkers on the trail.
-Spring (March to May), the other best season, fills the trail with blooming flowers and beautiful view of mountains though temperature is bit warmer.
+Each season has its pros and cons.
+Autumn (September to December) has clear skies and amazing weather, but the rush of trekkers on the trail.
+Spring (March to May), the other best season, fills the trail with blooming flowers and beautiful views of mountains though the temperature is a bit warmer.
 Winter allows viewing the mountains enveloped by snow, though some famous passes like Thorong La are closed.
-Monsoon has muddy trails and heavy rains, but it also provides lush vegetation and fresh air and unique hidden trails like Mustang and Nar Phu open for trekkers.
+Monsoon has muddy trails and heavy rains, but it also provides lush vegetation, fresh air, and unique hidden trails like Mustang and Nar Phu open for trekkers.

-When we mention about Nepal trekking, the issue of altitude sickness is a must.
-Simply the adverse impact of high altitude on human body, altitude sickness is a major reason many trekkers give up their adventure.
+When we mention Nepal trekking, the issue of altitude sickness is a must.
+Simply the adverse impact of high altitude on the human body, altitude sickness is a major reason many trekkers give up their adventure.
 Trekking above 3000m, you are more likely to develop altitude sickness.
-For its prevention, you must ascend to higher altitude slowly and gradually so as to acclimatize your body to higher altitude.
-You must not go higher than 1000 feet per night and for every 3000 feet increase in altitude you must spend a night at that altitude before going any higher.
-Another advice in this issue is to be properly hydrated.
-In case you are hit by altitude sickness, you must immediately descend to lower altitude.
+For its prevention, you must ascend to a higher altitude slowly and gradually to acclimatize your body higher altitude.
+You must stay within 1000 feet per night; for every 3000 feet increase in altitude, you must spend a night at that altitude before going any higher.
+Another piece of advice on this issue is to be properly hydrated.
+If you are hit by altitude sickness, you must immediately descend to a lower altitude.

-In a nutshell, Nepal trekking explores raw wilderness, scenic nature, diverse flora and fauna, varieties of cultures and close up with the glorious mountains.
-You are welcomed for adventure of trekking with excellent hospitality and full enthusiasm.
-Explore the best with Nepal trekking !
+In a nutshell, Nepal trekking explores raw wilderness, scenic nature, diverse flora and fauna, varieties of cultures, and close-up with the glorious mountains.
+You are welcome for the adventure of trekking with excellent hospitality and full enthusiasm.
+Explore the best with Nepal Trekking!